Our2020View/Our2020View.github.io/macerator.md

 •	14 gauge wire and connectors

 The electrical part of the setup was the only challenge, but not difficult.
-As part of the weight reduction program we plan on removing the rear stabilizers, and saving some weight.
+As part of the weight reduction program we removed the rear stabilizers, and saved some weight.
 This decision gave us access to 12 volts that was hooked up to the power switches for the legs.
 We removed the two leg actuator switches located in the top righthand corner of the wet  bay, and added two 12V sockets to the bracket that guards the electrical side of that same locker area.
 After connecting them to the old wiring for the leg switches, I wired in the 30A wireless remote control switch in between the 12V feed and one of the new sockets.
-To cater for the possibility that the remote control switch might inconveniently fail someday out at the dump station, the second 12V connector is hooked up directly to one of the old leg switch wiring bundles, thereby getting 12V directly to the macerator pump to get the dump done in the event that the remote switch ever does fail.
-Interesting bit of trivia - these wire bundles that were hooked up to the stabilzer leg switches are powered by the Sprinter chassis battery... who knew?
+To cater for the possibility that the remote control switch might inconveniently fail someday out at the dump station, the second 12V connector is hooked up directly to the other old leg switch wiring bundles, thereby getting 12V directly to the macerator pump to get the dump done in the event that the remote switch ever does fail.

 Here is a diagram of the above explanation: